pmitros/cpsd-lottery/docs/schools/klo.md

 * Principal
 * Family liasion

 A lot of time is devoted to organizing "Family Fun Festival" and the international potluck.
 The teachers drive a lot of these events so there is not much need for parent help.
 It's not very involved in curriculum or budget.
-There was a little bit of discussion of external donations and partnerships, but overall, the goals of the school council are not very well-defined.
+There was a little bit of discussion of external donations and partnerships, but overall, the goals of the school council are not very well-defined yet.

 ### How transparent is the school?